nunobrum/spicelib/README.md

 *NOTE 2: This implementation changes on the AscEditor and QschEditor.*

-*NOTE 3: You cannot modify values of parameters of components/subcirctuits from a library.
+*NOTE 3: You cannot modify values or parameters of components/subcircuits from a library.
 An exception will occur in that case.
-You should therefore include the component/subcircuit in your file.
+If you want to modify, you should therefore include the component/subcircuit in your file.
  It may be best to rename that subcircuit, since ltspice 24+ will not allow a 'local' subcircuit and a lib to refer to the same subcircuit name.
-You can only avoid renaming it if you no longer use the subcircuit under its own name.
+You can only avoid renaming it if you no longer use the subcircuit under its original name.
- Know that executing any of the commands below creates a new subcircuit under a new name, called `{subcircuit_model_name}_{component_name}`, like `AD820_X1`, and sets the model of `X1` to `AD820_X1`.*
+ Know that executing any of the 'write' commands below creates a new subcircuit under a new name, called `{subcircuit_model_name}_{component_name}`, like `AD820_X1`, and sets the model of `X1` to `AD820_X1`.*

 ```python